mahmudkuet11/sheet/README.md

 use Mahmud\Sheet\SheetReader;

 SheetReader::makeFromCsv('/path-to-csv-file/example-file.csv')
-            ->ignoreRow(0)                          // Optional: Skip the header row ->columns(['id', 'name', 'age'])        // Arbitary column name that will be mapped sequentially for each row ->onEachRow(function($row, $index){
+            ->delimiter(",")                        // Optional: You can set delimiter for CSV file ->ignoreRow(0)                          // Optional: Skip the header row ->columns(['id', 'name', 'age'])        // Arbitary column name that will be mapped sequentially for each row ->onEachRow(function($row, $index){